 Walking for weight-loss, why Jeanette is all smiles

 Three years ago Jeanette had to stop cycling after a back and knee injury left her unable to exercise.
-Pain and treatment meant that this Strava ‘Queen of the Mountain’ for Saltburn Bank and Coast to Coaster was confined to the couch, and the pounds crept on as a result.
+Pain and treatment meant that this Strava ‘Queen of the Mountain’ was confined to the couch, and the pounds crept on as a result.

 12lbs in two weeks

-When we caught up with Jeanette she had lost an amazing 12 pounds in two weeks and was planning to go out and buy a new pair of walking boots for a weekend of hiking in the Lake District.
+When we caught up with Jeanette she had lost an amazing 12 pounds in two weeks and was planning to go shopping for walking boots for a weekend of hiking in the Lake District.

 What changed?
 Walking to work.

 “It has not just been my journey to and from work that has changed.” she explained, “I’ve incorporated walking into every day.
 So instead of popping across the road to the shop I walk the long way around.
 It has made a big difference.”

 Walking for 20 minutes, the equivalent of one mile, burns around 100 calories.
 Using walking to travel every day means that Jeanette is really reaping these rewards.

 And she hasn’t given up hope of getting back on her bikes.
 With two bikes purchased through the Cycle to Work scheme Jeanette is determined to keep improving her fitness and get back to cycling.